Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Glory** Whenever you score a takedown you gain a stack of glory, up to a maximum of 10.
 Whenever your hit points are reduced to 0 you loose all stacks of glory.

-**Dread**: While at 5 or more stacks, you deal 1d4 additional damage whenever you deal elemental, necrotic, psychic or force damage.
+**Dread**: While at 5 or more stacks, you deal 1d4 additional damage whenever you spell damage.
 This damage increases to 2d4 whenever you are at 10 stacks.

 ---